|

 In most other countries, phones are either not subsidized at all, or

-subsidized very little.
+subsidized far less.
 People overseas are willing to invest

-in their wireless handsets, and for that upfront cost, they don't have
+in their wireless handsets, and for that upfront cost, they typically

 to sign cell phone contracts, because most countries are predominantly